AndyV773/bcg-test/README.md

 ![lighthouse test results of services page reading 100% on accessibility](assets/media/lighthouse-services.webp)

 - Contact
-  - The performance score for the contact page is lower due to the iframes maps, and cookies, which will be looked into at a later date.
+  - The Best Practices score for the contact page is lower due to the iframes maps, and cookies, which will be looked into at a later date.

 ![lighthouse test results of contact page reading 100% on accessibility](assets/media/lighthouse-contact.webp)

 ### Unfixed Bugs

--

-## Deployment

 ## Credits

 ### Content

-- The code for the css dropdown navbar was taken from the CI Love Running Project.
+- The code for the CSS dropdown navbar was taken from the CI Love Running Project.

 ### Media

+- The Favicon icon was generated using [Ionos](https://www.ionos.co.uk/tools/favicon-generator).
+- The images have been optimised for the web and converted to .webp using [Free Convert](https://www.freeconvert.com/webp-converter).
 - The images where taken from Google.

 ## Usage